 Inland waters considerations

 With the increasing globalisation of maritime operations, the increasing emphasis on data management is likely to be of high importance in inland waters and the IALA guidance on IVEF of significant relevance.

+Network information systems in inland waters are widely used, and the compatibility of data exchange should be considered when building network information systems.

+Inland VTS may collect data from vessels passing through or navigating on fixed routes to establish a database and facilitate traffic management.

 TRAINING & ASSESSMENT